thomvaill/tads-boilerplate/README.md

 - `localhost`: a single node Docker Swarm cluster on your machine, useful for development ([demo](https://asciinema.org/a/282625))
 - `vagrant`: a 3 nodes production-like cluster deployed with Vagrant on your machine, useful for testing ([demo](https://asciinema.org/a/282636))
 - `production`: your production environment!
 It can be created by Terraform or you can use an existing bare metal/VMs infrastructure ([demo](https://asciinema.org/a/282640))
-- other remote production-like environments of your choice: staging, qa...
+- other remote production-like environments of your choice: staging, QA...

 On top of that, it features:

-- A companion CLI (`./tads`), which is basically a wrapper around Terraform, Ansible and Vagrant commands.
-For example: `ansible-playbook -i inventories/production -D --vault-id production@vault_keys/production deploy.yml` becomes `./tads ansible-playbook production deploy` :smirk:
+- A companion CLI (`./tads`), which is a wrapper around Terraform, Ansible and Vagrant commands.
+For example: `ansible-playbook -i inventories/production -D --vault-id production@vault_keys/production deploy.yml` becomes `./tads ansible-playbook production deploy`.
+More convenient, don't you think? :smirk:
 - Docker Swarm Compose files templated with Jinja2, so you can define your services once, while being able to customize them in each environment, from the same file
 - An example which implements [dockerswarm.rocks' recommended good practices](https://dockerswarm.rocks/): traefik with HTTPS (reverse proxy), and more coming soon